FoundatioFx/Foundatio/README.md

 1. [CacheLockProvider](https://github.com/exceptionless/Foundatio/blob/master/src/Foundatio/Lock/CacheLockProvider.cs): A lock implementation that uses cache to communicate between processes.
 2. [ThrottlingLockProvider](https://github.com/exceptionless/Foundatio/blob/master/src/Foundatio/Lock/ThrottlingLockProvider.cs): A lock implementation that only allows a certain amount of locks through.
 You could use this to throttle api calls to some external service and it will throttle them across all processes asking for that lock.
+3. [ScopedLockProvider](https://github.com/exceptionless/Foundatio/blob/master/src/Foundatio/Lock/ScopedLockProvider.cs): This lock implementation takes an instance of `ILockProvider` and a string `scope`.
+The scope is prefixed onto every lock key.
+This makes it really easy to scope all locks and release them with ease.

 It's worth noting that all lock providers take a `ICacheClient`.
 This allows you to ensure your code locks properly across machines.